Pravyn-P/CLI-Dictionary-Tool/README.md

 - 2.1 Prerequisites:
     * Ensure the following prerequisites are met before using the script:
     * Python (version 3.6 or higher): Install the Python and set up the         environment variable.
-Check python installation status, execute the command ('python --version').
+Check python installation status, execute the command ('`python --version`').
     * Get the Merriam-Webster API_URL and API_Key from https://dictionaryapi.com/.

 - 2.2 Setup:
     * Ensure that the required dependencies, such as 'requests' and 'argparse' libraries are installed.
-You can install using 'pip' i.e 'pip install requests' and 'pip install argparse'.
+You can install using 'pip' i.e '`pip install requests`' and '`pip install argparse`'.

 3. Usage:

 - 3.1 Command Line Arguments:
     * To use the command-line dictionary tool, run the script with the following command:
-        > 'python script_name.py word_to_define'.
+        > '`python script_name.py word_to_define`'.
     * Replace script_name.py with the actual name of your Python script, and word_to_define with the word for which you want to fetch the definition.

 - 3.2 Example:
     * For example if your script_name.py is 'DictionaryTool.py' and the word_to_define is 'Exercise', then use the below command:
-            'python DictionaryTool.py Exercise'
+            '`python DictionaryTool.py Exercise`'

 4. Code Structure: